FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero: Morning, windy and snowy

-Every day is so different that it's almost impossible to imagine: Windy storm to complete calmness - to full whiteout in 3 days.
 Regardless, today we've managed to do 15 km, which we are very pleased about.
-Fortunately for us, the hills were easy with not too many screeches, so we're delighted with where we are today.
+Fortunately for us, the hills were easy to navigate with not too many cracks and crevasses, so we're delighted with where we are today.
 Now we've just passed the Tor station, a side station of Troll, which is only manned in December and January.
 We were unable to see it due to poor visibility.

 Day 14 – Friday, 21 November